Drama (Carolin Fortenbacher album)

-Drama is an album released by German singer and actress Carolin Fortenbacher in 2008.
+Drama is the second solo studio album by German singer and actress Carolin Fortenbacher, released in 2008.

 Background

 It is her second album, after 2005's Zurück zu Mir, and features the song which she entered into the Grand Prix Vorentscheid 2008, as a possible German entry to Eurovision 2008, "Hinterm Ozean" (en: "Behind the ocean").
 The album was produced by Frank Peterson, and was released by the Warner Music Group.